Notice: The clinic is offering individual teletherapy sessions during the fall semester and limited face-to-face evaluations.

 Now seeking new clients

-Our onsite speech, language and hearing clinic in Denton provides services to those in the community with speech, language, cognitive-communication, feeding or hearing difficulties.
+Our onsite speech, language & hearing clinic in Denton provides services to those in the community with speech, language, cognitive-communication, feeding or hearing difficulties.
 Services are offered during the day and after school.
 Depending on your relationship with the university, you may qualify for discounted rates.

 TWU graduate students provide these services to the community as part of their education.
 They are supervised by TWU faculty members who are ASHA-certified and Texas-licensed speech-language pathologists and audiologists.